Travel on Route 66 from Amarillo to Santa Fe

-Sitting right on the border is the abandoned ghost town of Glenrio, which still has noticeable traces of Route 66 and the motels and restaurants that used to thrive there before the arrival of I-40.
-Just west of Glenrio Route 66 bridges are still visible to the alert I-40 traveler.
+Sitting directly on the border is the abandoned ghost town of Glenrio, which still has noticeable traces of Route 66 and the motels and restaurants that used to thrive there before the arrival of I-40.
+Just west of Glenrio, Route 66 bridges are still visible to the alert I-40 traveler.

 Happy Motoring!
 Abandoned ESSO service station

 at Glenrio, Texas on Historic Route 66

 Abandoned building and car seen at Glenrio in Texas on US Route 66